sizur/pyata/README.md

 - Extend unification with a unification lattice to reason about type intersections and unions (anti-unification)
 - Demo DCG for WASM Sexprs
 - Abstract and extend FactsTable for additional support of [Polars](https://pola.rs/)
-- Add extensive test coverage
+- Add extensive test harness
+- Add user and developer documentation

 Longer-term:
 - Implement auto-parallelized base solver